Consensys/doc.teku/docs/how-to/use-rewards-api.md

 - The rewards API relies on state and block data to retrieve the reward information, meaning you'll receive limited data if the beacon node being queried is not an archive node.

-- You can only query blocks from finalized to head if you are in `prune` storage mode.
+- You can only query blocks from finalized to head if you are in `minimal` storage mode.

 ## Impact of data storage modes